 I've been amazed at the response to my Sailor Moon look.
 Thank you all so much!
-A lot of you had questions about how I did it and asked for a tutorial.
-I didn't think there would be so much interest in this, so I didn't take any pictures of the process.
+Many of you had questions about how I did it and asked for a tutorial.
+I didn't think there would be much interest in this, so I didn't take any pictures of the process.
 But I can describe what I did, and I hope that's enough for you guys!
-In the future, if I do more cosplays, I will try to remember to document the process so I can share more details.
+The next time I do a cosplay, I will document the process to share more details.

 But thank you again.
 I love that you all enjoyed it so much!

-The ponytails of the Chibi wig are wrapped with some kind of elastic close to the wig.
-So the first thing I did was cut the ponytails off just above the elastic.
-This leaves little stubs wrapped in elastic sticking out of the wig.
+The ponytails of the Chibi wig are wrapped with some elastic close to the wig.
+So the first thing I did was cut the ponytails off just above the elastic, which leaves little stubs wrapped in elastic sticking out of the wig.
 We will use these to attach Sailor Moon's buns.
 Cutting the wig left some frayed hair, and I used a hot glue gun (on the lowest heat setting) to coat these stubs.
-This kept them from fraying and also helped hold it together in a solid mass.
-This is the only time I used hot glue for the entire project.
-I try to avoid hot glue on wigs whenever possible.
+That kept them from fraying and helped hold them together in a solid mass.
+I only needed hot glue for this one step, even though I try to avoid hot glue on wigs whenever possible.

 Sailor Moon's buns are called “Odango” in Japanese.
 Dango are dumplings (you eat them from a stick), and adding the “O” in front of Dango is like adding a Mr. or a Miss, what we call an “honorific.”
 So saying Odango is like saying “Miss Buns” or “Miss Dumplings,” lol.
-To create the very circular bun shape she has, I used three-inch styrofoam balls.
+I used three-inch styrofoam balls to create the circular bun shape she has.
 I got them from my local craft store (Michaels) for a couple of bucks.
-I took a sharp pencil, stuck it into the ball about 3/4 of the way to make an opening, and then used a sharp knife to widen it.
+I took a sharp pencil and stuck it into the ball about 3/4 of the way to make an opening, and then used a sharp knife to widen it.
 As I enlarged the hole with the knife, I would continuously check its size by comparing it to the size of the stubs.
 I wanted the ball to fight very tightly.
 The actual depth of the hole doesn't matter.
-It just needs to be deep enough to let the ball sit flush against the wig.
-You can even make it go all the way through the ball if you want to put in that kind of effort.
+It must be deep enough to let the ball sit flush against the wig.
+You can even make it through the ball if you want to put in the effort.

 When you have two styrofoam balls sitting correctly on your wig, it's time to start on the long pigtails.
-I wanted to use wefts, but Arda didn't have wefts with the same color as the wig.
+I wanted to use wefts, but Arda didn't have wefts in the same color as the wig.
 Fortunately, the long clip comes in that color.
-I bought two thinking that the easiest solution would be to simply attach one clip to each bun, but I didn't realize how heavy these hair clips are!
-Arda is always generous with their wig hair, and these clips are no exception.
-This is usually wonderful, but in this case, I was afraid it would make the wig too heavy to wear - it might even fall off my head from its own weight!
+I bought two thinking that the easiest solution would be to attach one clip to each bun, but I didn't realize how heavy these hair clips are!
+Arda is always generous with their wig hair; these clips are no exception.
+That's usually a great thing, but in this case, I was afraid it would make the wig too heavy to wear - it might even fall off my head from its weight!
 So instead of using two clips, I just used one and cut it into two parts.

 To do this, first, remove the string that comes with the clip.
 Just pull it out gently.
 Then remove the long hair clip that comes attached to the hair.
-It is a little tricky, but it is not sewn in.
-Keep at it and be gentle, and you will have it out in no time.
-Turn the mini wig-cap that holds the hair together inside out.
-You will see lines of wefts and between that, some lace.
+It is a little tricky, but the clip is not permanently attached.
+Keep at it and be gentle; you will have it out in no time.
+Turn the mini wig cap that holds the hair together inside out.
+You will see lines of wefts and, between that, some lace.
 You want to cut the lace in between the wefts.
 If you cut the wefts, the hair will fall out!

-Now that the hair is in two parts flip it over again so you can see the top.
+Now that the hair is in two parts, flip it over to see the top.
 It should look like a nice, clean part.
 If not, tidy it up so you can see the lace netting clearly, with no hairs in the part.
-Then just cut along the netting.
+Then just cut along the net.

 Now the buns.
 Place the styrofoam balls on the wig stubs.
 Open each bun.
 You will notice two hair clips inside.
-Position the buns on the balls with the clips at the top and the bottom.
-This will help make the end result more solid.
-Take the clip halves and position them to your liking on the bun, marking the end positions with chalk so you know where to sew.
-Then take the buns off of the balls and sew the hair clips into them with matching thread.
+Position the buns on the balls with the clips at the top and the bottom; this will help make the result more solid.
+Take the clip halves and position them to your liking on the bun, marking the end positions with chalk, so you know where to sew.
+Then take the buns off the balls and sew the hair clips into them with matching thread.

-Now that you have the buns and ponytails attached to each other place one bun/ponytail assemblage on the styrofoam ball, getting it as close to the wig as possible.
-I had to fluff up the hair to fully cover the balls but not by much.
-It might have worked to just leave it like this since the styrofoam balls were so tightly attached to the wig.
+Now that you have the buns and ponytails attached, place one bun/ponytail assemblage on the styrofoam ball, getting it as close to the wig as possible.
+I had to fluff up the hair to completely cover the balls but not by much.
+It might have worked to leave it like this since the styrofoam balls were so tightly attached to the wig.
 But even if the pigtails would not fall off the wig, their weight tended to pull the buns a little away from the wig, exposing the styrofoam.
 That was not cute.
 So for safety, I sewed the buns to the wig.

 You will also want to take the elastics out of the tail.
-You will probably need to comb it out a bit and use some oil sheen spray to eliminate tangles.
+You will probably need to comb it out and use oil sheen spray to eliminate tangles.
 Then curl the bottom foot or so of the tail with the curling iron.
-I was thrilled at how absolutely pretty and Sailor Moon-ish the whole thing looked!
+I was thrilled at how pretty and Sailor Moon-ish the whole thing looked!

-There are a couple of alternatives to the wig, which is obviously expensive and time-consuming.
+If you don't have the time or interest to make a wig, there are alternatives.
 One is to buy an already manufactured Sailor Moon Wig.
 There were some on Amazon, but they looked pretty bad (and got some bad reviews as well).
-But it's an option.
 Another possibility is to start with the Chiba wig as I did, but instead of cutting off the pigtails, use them as a base for the buns.
-This costs the same (although you won't need the styrofoam balls), but since you don't cut the wig, you can use it for other looks instead of dedicating it to Sailor Moon.
+The cost is about the same (you won't need the styrofoam balls), but since you don't cut the wig, you can use it for other looks than Sailor Moon.

 To do this: